bartmichu/urbstat/README.md

 # URBSTAT

-The missing command-line tool for UrBackup Server.
-It provides valuable insights into the utilization of data, clients' status and activities, and helps administrator to identify, troubleshoot and resolve issues that may arise within the system.
+A missing command-line tool for UrBackup Server - finally here. `urbstat` gives you quick insights into data usage, client status, and activities, making it easier to spot problems, troubleshoot, and keep your backups running smoothly.

-You have the option to use this Deno application in two ways: either as a self-contained compiled executable or as a script file that runs with Deno.
+You can use this Deno-based tool in two ways: either as a precompiled executable or by running the script directly with Deno - whichever works best for you.

-The following features have been implemented:
+What it can do:

-- Utilizes the standard API provided by UrBackup Server, so there is no need to change or install anything on the server.
+- Uses UrBackup Server’s standard API - no need to install anything or change settings on the server.

-- You can choose to run the tool directly on the server or remotely over the network from your workstation.
+- Works both locally on the server or remotely from your own machine.

-- The output can be presented in various formats, and you have the ability to sort data and apply filters as needed.
+- Output can be customized with different formats, sorting, and filters.

-- You can execute the tool manually when required, or you can use it with an automated monitoring solution such as Zabbix.
+- Run it manually when needed or hook it up with monitoring tools like Zabbix.

-- Information about all clients, including clients with "OK" or "failed" backup status (as seen in the server web UI).
+- Shows info about all clients - including those with successful or failed backups (just like in the server web UI).

-- Information about clients without a recent backup (referred to as stale clients), with threshold that can be configured.
+- Detects clients without recent backups (stale clients), with customizable thresholds.

-- Information about clients without any finished backups (blank clients) and clients not seen for a long time (unseen clients), with a threshold that can be configured.
+- Identifies clients with no finished backups (blank clients) or those that haven’t been seen in a while (unseen clients), also with configurable thresholds.

-- Information about online, offline, and active clients.
+- Shows clients using an outdated version of UrBackup.

+- Gives you a breakdown of who's online, offline, or actively backing up.

-- Information about current, last (finished), and paused activities.
+- Lists current, last completed, and paused backup activities.

-- Information about storage usage.
+- Shows storage usage stats.

-- All information about a selected client can be obtained at once.
+- Want all the details for a single client?
+You can get everything in one go.

 Some of the features that are planned for implementation in the future:

 - The ability to query multiple servers simultaneously.

-If you have any suggestions for new features that you would like to see in future updates, please don't hesitate to share them with me.
-Additionally, if you encounter any bugs or issues while using the tool, please report them through GitHub.
+Got a feature idea?
+Found a bug?
+Feel free to open an issue or suggestion on GitHub - feedback is always welcome!

 ## Quick demo